 What is the best time of day for outdoor portraits?

 Generally, evenings work great, especially during the Summer months, mostly because it’s cooler, plus that is when the light becomes less harsh and a little more soft and golden.
 For evening sunset portraits plan on being at the beach a little more than an hour before sunset.
 Alternatively, mornings are one of my favorite time to photograph young children, or larger groups.
 Here are a couple of factors that I consider that really make a morning beach portrait sessions a better choice.
 Size of the group - If you have a large group consisting of 10 or more people I like doing a morning photo session.
 The reason is that it is very difficult to properly blend light from a strobe with a large group in the evening, especially when they are strongly back-lit by the sun.
 Large groups in the evening can have a tendency to look like the subjects have been "Photoshop'd" into the image, without the shading and contrast that makes a portrait truly beautiful.
-Age of the subjects - For younger children, say less than 8 years old, a morning session usually works a little better than evening.
+Age of the subjects - For younger children, say 3 to 8 years old, a morning session usually works a little better than evening.
 Typically, they are in good spirits, and happy to be at the beach in the morning, plus they look great in the crisp morning light.
 It also allows me to use some compositional settings that work well for small children, like sea oats.
 In addition, in the morning, with the sun lighting The Gulf of Mexico from the east, the water has a tendency to take on a beautiful a shade of emerald green.

 Where will we meet to make our photos?